BII-Lab/Yeti-Project/doc/Decentralized Distributed DM System.md

 ​    To prevent the zone file from bifurcation, after the Primary node generates the correct signature file, then it will be synchronized to each node to ensure that the version of each node is unified and effective.

-1. Primary node initiates heartbeat detection mechanism
+a.
+Primary node initiates heartbeat detection mechanism

-2. Regular node response
+b.
+Regular node response

-3. The Primary node determines the working status of each node and distributes signature files to all nodes
+c.
+The Primary node determines the working status of each node and distributes signature files to all nodes

-4. Each node completes the file transfer and replies with a confirmation message
+d.
+Each node completes the file transfer and replies with a confirmation message

-5. Each node backs up the old version and loads the new version
+e.
+Each node backs up the old version and loads the new version

 Note: All nodes of the signed file will be distributed, regardless of whether the previous node correctly obtained the file